zarr-developers/zarr-developers.github.io/index.md

 > Please note ZEPs meetings are different from bi-weekly community meetings.
 The Zarr Community meets two times every two weeks.
 Please have a look at our [community calendar](https://zarr.dev/community-calls/) for exact timings.

-## Community meetings

-Zarr community meeting notes, joining instructions, agenda and calendar are now available at: [https://zarr.dev/community-calls](https://zarr.dev/community-calls)

 ## Blog

-Check out the newly launched Zarr blog [here](https://zarr.dev/blog).
+Check out the Zarr blog [here](https://zarr.dev/blog).

+> The GitHub repository for the blog is [here](https://github.com/zarr-developers/blog).
+In addition, we’re always looking for guest blog posts.
+For more info, please read [this](https://github.com/zarr-developers/blog#contribute-to-zarr-blog).